-f{EXT} = External timer clock frequency (in hertz)
+fEXT = External timer clock frequency (in hertz)

-When the value of the counter is equal to the value of the contents of the OC1R register, the OLVL1 bit is output on the OCMP1 pin, (See Figure 35).
+When the value of the counter is equal to the value of the contents of the OC1R register, the OLVL1 bit is output on the OCMP1 pin (see Figure 35).

-- 1. The OCF1 bit cannot be set by hardware in one pulse mode but the OCF2 bit can generate an Output Compare interrupt. - 2.
-When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one. - 3.
+- 1. The OCF1 bit cannot be set by hardware in One Pulse mode but the OCF2 bit can generate an Output Compare interrupt. - 2.
+When the Pulse Width Modulation (PWM) and One Pulse mode (OPM) bits are both set, the PWM mode is the only active one. - 3.
 If OLVL1=OLVL2 a continuous signal will be seen on the OCMP1 pin. - 4.
 The ICAP1 pin can not be used to perform input capture.
 The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each time a valid edge occurs on the ICAP1 pin and ICF1 can also generates interrupt if ICIE is set. - 5.
-When one pulse mode is used OC1R is dedicated to this mode.
-Nevertheless OC2R and OCF2 can be used to indicate a period of time has been elapsed but cannot generate an output waveform because the level OLVL2 is dedicated to the one pulse mode.
+When One Pulse mode is used OC1R is dedicated to this mode.
+Nevertheless OC2R and OCF2 can be used to indicate that a period of time has elapsed but cannot generate an output waveform because the OLVL2 level is dedicated to One Pulse mode.